 Skip to main content

-The Transfers API enables you to trigger regulated transfers from your treasury wallet to user wallets.
-The API automatically performs compliance checks and will return specific errors if the recipient has not provided the appropriate information or didn’t pass the necessary compliance checks.
+The Transfer Token API enables you to trigger payouts from your treasury wallet to user wallets.
+The API automatically performs compliance checks and will return specific errors if the recipient has not provided the appropriate information or did not pass the necessary compliance checks.

 import { CrossmintWallets, createCrossmint } from "@crossmint/wallets-sdk";